Clinical Policy Bulletin: Synagis (Palivizumab) for Prevention of Respiratory Syncytial Virus (RSV) Infections

 Aetna considers an additional dose of palivizumab medically necessary after surgical procedures that require cardiopulmonary bypass for children 2 years of age or younger who still require prophylaxis.

-Aetna considers palivizumab experimental and investigational for all other indications (e.g., cystic fibrosis prophylaxis, active RSV infection treatment, and prophylaxis against RSV in immunocompromised adults; not an all inclusive list) because its effectiveness for these indications has not been established.
+Aetna considers palivizumab experimental and investigational for all other indications (e.g., active RSV infection treatment, cystic fibrosis prophylaxis, prophylaxis against RSV in immunocompromised adults, and use in recipients of hematopoietic stem cell transplants who do not otherwise meet criteria above; not an all inclusive list) because its effectiveness for these indications has not been established.

 Aetna considers home administration of palivizumab a medically necessary alternative to office- or clinic-based administration.